larmarange/ggstats/cran-comments.md

 0 errors | 0 warnings | 0 note

-## revdepcheck results

-## revdepcheck results
+# revdepcheck results

-We checked 4 reverse dependencies (3 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4 reverse dependencies (2 from CRAN + 2 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages